The Answer (Steven Universe): Production

 Episodes of Steven Universe are written and storyboarded by a single team.
 "The Answer" was written by Lamar Abrams and Katie Mitroff, and directed by supervising director Joe Johnston, while Byung Ki Lee provided animation direction, and Jasmin Lai served as art director.
 The episode's art was inspired by Lotte Reiniger, an animator most well known for directing The Adventures of Prince Achmed, the oldest surviving animated feature film.
 Rebecca Sugar liked her for doing something new in an era where there wasn't much precedence for animation.
 Sugar herself has been compared to Reiniger for her milestone of being the first woman to independently create a series for Cartoon Network.
 Storyboarder Katie Mitroff called this her favorite episode.

 Music

 The episode features the song "Something Entirely New".
 The song was arranged by Aivi & Surasshu, the music team for the series, and written by series creator Rebecca Sugar.
-It features vocals by Charlyne Yi (as Ruby) and Erica Luttrell (as Sapphire).
+It features vocals by Lo Mutuc (Note: Credited as Charlyne Yi) (as Ruby) and Erica Luttrell (as Sapphire).
 Jeff Ball plays violin for the song.
 The episode also features several instrumental songs by Aivi & Surasshu: "Happy Birthday, Steven/5,750 Years Ago", "Blue Diamond", "The Rebels/Garnet's First Fusion", "Escaping the Colony/Feelings of Love" and "The Answer".